Ch3ram13/celeoworks/_posts/2019-11-15-autumn-and-winter.markdown

 I think I am not barren.
 I am sure
 I offered something – what?
 Plump round things all ripened in the sky.
-You never saw that.
+You never saw that. <!--more-->
 When we met, the sun was rising, and you in your pale sequins blended every shade, each rosy finger true.
 You saw me coming